Chiral sound waves in strained Weyl semimetals

 The search for evidences of the chiral anomaly in WSMs away from the standard magneto-electric measurements has become a very active field in the area \cite{SZetal16,RLG17,HQetal18,NZetal19,HZK19}.
-Previous proposals of using standard phonons are dimmed by their hybridization with collective electronic excitations while some materials, as $TaAs$, do not support pseudoscalar phonons \cite{SZetal16,RLG17}.
+Previous proposals of using standard phonons are dimmed by their hybridization with collective electronic excitations while some materials, as TaAs, do not support pseudoscalar phonons \cite{SZetal16,RLG17}.
 Our mechanism will occur generically in all materials with well separated Weyl nodes.
 The chiral wave analyzed in this work will perhaps be one of the cleanest evidences for the chiral anomaly coming from the less common AAA diagram.

-More exotic Weyl meta--materials made with optical, acoustic, or magnon lattices \cite{HNetal16,ZMetal18,FBB15,HGetal19} have appeared recently in the material sciences providing new platforms for chirality--based applications \cite{Dima19}.
-An interesting perspective is to see if this chiral wave will also arise in these Weyl materials where elastic gauge fields will also be present \cite{FV18,PSetal19}.
+More exotic Weyl metamaterials made with optical, acoustic, or magnon lattices \cite{HNetal16,ZMetal18,FBB15,HGetal19} appeared recently in the material sciences.
+They may form new platforms for chirality--based quantum computing~\cite{Dima19}.
+An interesting perspective is to see if the proposed chiral sound wave emerge in the Weyl materials where elastic gauge fields are also present~\cite{FV18,PSetal19}.